LCalso/HW_15_Tableau/README.md

 * How effective has gender outreach been in increasing female ridership over the timespan?
 The highest range of female ridership occurred between August to October with October being its highest month.

-* How does the average trip duration change by age? he majority of Citi Bike riders were 18-20 year old young males but the number of female riders increases over time as they were showing more interest to bike during the weekends.
+* How does the average trip duration change by age?
+The majority of Citi Bike riders were 18-20 year old young males but the number of female riders increases over time as they were showing more interest to bike during the weekends.

 * What is the average distance in miles that a bike is ridden?
 739.7 mile per bike.